mjswensen/mjswensen.com/blog/_posts/2017-03-24-zen-and-the-art-of-software-engineering.md

 Pirsig points out that a machine (or system or tool) really has no inherent efficacy; but rather its efficacy is measured by how satisfied we are with it.
 I thought this was a compelling point of view because it provides us with a useful measuring stick for our software.
 For example, I could build a beautiful UI that I believe to be streamlined and intuitive, but if our users have different needs, the tool is not effective for them.

 This also applies to developers as they build the software.
-The book discusses how the true artisan is actively involved in his or her work, being one with the material (the tools, technologies, and code), and has peace of mind when producing good work.
+The book discusses how the true artisan is actively involved in their work, being one with the material (the tools, technologies, and code), and has peace of mind when producing good work.
 If there isn't peace of mind, it could be a sign of subpar work or an ineffective environment.

 ## Being stuck isn't a bad thing